Who we are

 We are a small company and the owners have experience of running B&Bs.
 We first published our brochure 30 years ago, followed by the website ten years later.

 The company has become well established over the years and still retains the personal service on which we have built our reputation.
 See what others are saying about us.

 We hope you find our website easy to navigate and the homes easy to contact.

 The B&Bs are throughout the British Isles – England, Scotland, Wales and Ireland.
-To find a B&B in the location you wish to visit, please click on the relevant area on the main map.
+To find a B&B in the location you wish to visit, please click on the relevant area on the interactive map.
 You will then have a wide selection of towns in each region.
-Choose a town, and B&Bs usually within a 15 mile radius, will be listed.
+Choose a town, and B&Bs within 15 miles will be listed.

-Alternatively, if you know the reference number of the B&B, go to B&B Search and type it in the box provided.
+Alternatively, if you know the brochure reference number of the B&B, you can enter this in the Keyword Search box on the homepage.

 Each offers something unique – please read the description to get the “feel of it”.
-Some may be peacefully situated in the countryside, others may be convenient for town centres, some may be more suited to families, while others offer superior accommodation for couples treating themselves to a weekend break.
+Some may be peacefully situated in the countryside, others may be convenient for town centres, some may be more suited to families, or offer facilities for the less mobile, while others offer superior accommodation for couples treating themselves to a weekend break.